DIY Plastic Bag Holder Ideas Using Upcycled Containers

 The final idea that a couple of readers suggested was to use a washed out plastic milk jug.

-The photo above is from a reader, Amanda, who says: "I put my used shopping bags in my old washed out milk jug.
+The photo on the right in the collage is from a reader, Amanda, who says: "I put my used shopping bags in my old washed out milk jug.
 When it's full you can work on a new jug to put upstairs in a linen closet for bathrooms or bedrooms."

-Similarly, the photo to the right is from Sheila, who does something quite similar.
+Similarly, the photo to the left in the collage is from Sheila, who does something quite similar.

 Both ladies cut a hole in the jug so that they can both insert and then pull out the bags as needed.